 Due to the complex nature of organizational transitions and human responses to change, companies implementing changes, especially on a large scale, can encounter several challenges.
 These may include:

 - Resistance to change – Employees may resist change due to fear of the unknown or the unfamiliar, or because of concerns about their job security.
-The result is often decreased productivity and morale.
+The result is often decreased productivity and morale and can introduce inefficiencies as employees cling to outdated processes or create workarounds.

 - Lack of leadership buy-in or support – Lack of commitment, ownership or involvement from leaders can hinder change efforts, as their endorsement and active engagement are critical for successful change implementation.